 The winner will receive an honorary prize of $300.

-The submissions are anonymized and judged by a NAKS Awards Committee comprising members of the NAKS Board of Trustees.
+The submissions are (to the extent possible for published work) anonymized and judged by a NAKS Awards Committee comprising members selected from the NAKS Board of Trustees, the Executive Committee, and prior winners.

 The Awards Committee reserves the right not to award a prize, if in its judgment no prize is warranted.